Harbor Logo in white color

 Potential Benefits of Dividend Growth Investing

-Income GenerationHigh-Quality Equity ExposureEnhanced Risk-adjusted Performance
+Income GenerationHigh-Quality Equity ExposureEnhanced Risk-Adjusted Performance

 Dividend growth strategies focus on companies with sustainable and growing dividends.
 For investors, this means outsized and growing income potential.Companies that have the ability to continually increase their dividend distributions are typically supported by strong earnings growth.
-They also tend to be well capitalized with strong revenue streams and free cash flows.Dividends have historically played an important role in total return1.
+They also tend to be well capitalized with strong revenue streams and free cash flows.1Dividends have historically played an important role in total return.
 In down and volatile markets, distributions can help buoy total returns.
 This may help mitigate downside risk with the added benefit of upside participation.

 Dividend Contribution to Total Return